Advanced Combat Man System: ACMS iLite

-A further development of the ACMS first reported in 2015, this was made through feedback of the original when they reported the weight and the batteries used were too heavy and were in the way of being use friendly.
+A further development of the ACMS first reported in 2015, this was made through the feedback from the original when they reported the weight and the batteries used were too heavy and were in the way of being user friendly.
 This combines the equipment used in the original ACMS as well as electronics and other technologies that are available commercially in order to let the user be comfortable when moving around and use reliable equipment.

-This allows a smartphone device to be used instead of the keypad, portable laptop and head mounted display.
+This allows a smartphone device to be used instead of the keypad, portable laptop, and head-mounted display.
 The Android OS was chosen to be used for the smartphone due to the ability to be easily customized for military needs.